 One – Early to Bed

 What if you listened to your body and just went to bed?
 Take advantage of your body’s natural rhythms to get some extra shut-eye.
 Listening to your body when it needs rest is about listening to your inner wisdom.
+One of the biggest challenges to the refusal to listen to our bodies when we are tired leads to poor choices: late night snacking or a binge on Netflix and we end up staying up way too late.

-Two – Early to Rise
+Two – And Early to Rise

 I know, darling, that you are likely feeling super tired.
 Set your alarm to go off an hour early, then get up and ease into your day.
 Sit down to a real breakfast, create a new morning ritual, or spend that time working on that novel you’ve been telling yourself you were going to write!
 You might still feel a little tired, but getting an early start can get you back on track and feeling ahead again.